 Dr. Tricia Peone is a historian of early modern witchcraft cases as well as the history of magic and the occult from the renaissance to the present.
-She completed a PhD in history at the University of New Hampshire in 2015 with a specialization in early modern science in 2015 from the University of New Hampshire.
-Dr. Peone’s work examines the ways that people interpreted their experiences with preternatural phenomena in the early modern period.
-She has taught classes on the Salem witch trials, colonial New England, and New Hampshire history.
-She also previously worked as a historical consultant conducting research for projects related to cultural resources and historic preservation.
-She also previously worked as the public programs director at the New Hampshire Humanities, where she develops and runs statewide public humanities programs.
+She completed a PhD in history at the University of New Hampshire in 2015 with a specialization in the early modern Atlantic world and history of science.
+Her dissertation examined the ways that people interpreted their experiences with preternatural phenomena in the early modern period.
+She has taught classes on the Salem witch trials, colonial New England, and New Hampshire history, and has worked for several years as a historical consultant conducting research for projects related to cultural resources and historic preservation.
+She also previously worked as the public programs director at the New Hampshire Humanities Council, where she developed statewide public humanities programs.
 Currently she is a research scholar at Historic New England.
 Originally from Rochester, New York, she now lives on New Hampshire’s seacoast.

 Find her on Twitter @TriciaPeone